Parenting is full of amazing moments and sticky chaos, but nothing sends your heart racing quite like an unexpected rash or wheeze.

 - Examples: Loratadine (Claritin), cetirizine (Zyrtec), fexofenadine (Allegra).

 - Tips: Wondering what’s the best allergy medicine for kids?
-Look for non-drowsy options during the day and ask your pediatrician about dosing by age and weight.
+Look for non-drowsy options during the day and ask the Poppins care team or your pediatrician about dosing by age and weight.
 Some versions are also available as chewables or liquids for younger kids.

 Nasal Corticosteroids are daily-use sprays that reduce inflammation in the nasal passages—especially helpful for kids with seasonal or year-round environmental allergies.